abipster/CasaEsperta/docs/home-assistant.md

 ### Add-ons
-If you want some add-ons to open correctly inside Home Assistant, you have to reverse proxy them as well.
+If you want non-ingress add-ons to open correctly inside Home Assistant, you have to reverse proxy them as well.
 Otherwise they'll be served as http and browsers will block them from opening in a https site.

 There's an example for TasmoAdmin in [app-tadmin.toml](../main_server/docker/traefik/app-tadmin.toml).
 Edit it as usual and put it in `~/docker/traefik/rules/app-tadmin.toml` and it will be available at https://tadmin.example.pt.